 MHFA training can be delivered to a variety of audiences, including to staff as part of orientation and ongoing in-service training.
 MHFA training can provide staff with skills and knowledge to assist their fellow co-workers and/or clients when they are experiencing a mental health problem or in a mental health crisis.
 If you provide services to a particular community or target group, MHFA training can be promoted as another service you offer which will assist them in becoming empowered to support each other and seek appropriate assistance from local services.

 MHFA Instructors are not employed by MHFA Australia.
-Rather they have the autonomy to organise and conducting their own MHFA courses.
+Rather they have the autonomy to organise and conduct their own MHFA courses.
 Instructors are also able to set their own fees.
 They do need to purchase a MHFA manual and Certificate of Completion from MHFA Australia for every participant in each MHFA course they conduct.
 Although there are upfront costs to train Instructors, many Instructors find that they are able to see a return on their investment after 2-3 courses.

 You will be able to take comfort in being involved with an innovative program that is well regarded by the community that has received recognition nationally and overseas.
 MHFA has solid evidence for its effectiveness from randomised controlled trials and qualitative studies.
 Evaluations have consistently shown that MHFA training is associated with improved knowledge of mental illnesses and their treatments, knowledge of appropriate first aid strategies, and confidence in providing first aid to individuals with mental illness.
 To our knowledge, MHFA is the only mental health education course for the public that has National Health and Medical Research Centre Level 1 evidence for an intervention.
 MHFA is also included in SAMHSA's National Registry of Evidence-based Programs and Practices.

 4. An international community